 CAD can help designers to visualise dimensions, processes, materials, and tolerances.

-Converted Shipping Container Plant Room
+Converted Plant Rooms

 Some of the design considerations that you need to think about when a plant room is being designed with CAD include:

 - Location – Where the plant room needs to be located – both in terms of its function as well as any noise causing disruption or distraction.
 You should also think about the potential for expansion and getting equipment in and out of the room.
-Shipping containers can be found in a range of different sizes and can also be joined together initially or gradually over time to expand the size.
+They can be found in a range of different sizes and can also be joined together initially or gradually over time to expand the size.

 - Materials – the construction material is important in the building of a plant room.
 It needs to enable you to create the optimum environment inside the room, keeping room temperatures balanced, humidity at the correct levels, and ensuring that the air circulates properly with adequate ventilation.
 CAD technology can be particularly useful for this aspect.
 You should also make sure that the room is fire resistant and able to properly protect both its contents from the outside and vice versa.
-Shipping containers are made from strong and durable metal meaning that it is fire resistant and also can ensure that the contents are well-protected.
+They are made from strong and durable metal meaning that it is fire resistant and also can ensure that the contents are well-protected.

 - Interior walls – although the outside walls are vital in the protection of the plant room, its interior walls also need to be able to withstand minor impacts, avoiding any potential damage.
-With a shipping container, lining can be applied to the internal walls to help to protect it as well as to be used to attach storage such as racking or any other items to the walls.
+With a standard unit, lining can be applied to the internal walls to help to protect it as well as to be used to attach storage such as racking or any other items to the walls.

-- There are other health and safety aspects that need to be accommodated into the design of the shipping container plant room, including the fitting of slip-resistant flooring, eliminating trip hazards, the distance between machines, and other aspects.
+- There are other health and safety aspects that need to be accommodated into the design of the container plant room, including the fitting of slip-resistant flooring, eliminating trip hazards, the distance between machines, and other aspects.

 - If you are fitting windows to the plant room, you should ensure that equipment is not visible to those who are outside looking in, to help to prevent break-ins and vandalism.
 Likewise, doors need to be lockable with a secure locking system – and fire doors are recommended.